ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 agreeable or otherwise.
 I am not qualified to form one.
 I have known him too long and too well to be a fair judge.
 It is impossible for me to be impartial.
-But I believe your opinion of him would in general astonish--and perhaps you would not express it quite so strongly anywhere else.
+But I believe your opinion of him would in general astonish -- and perhaps you would not express it quite so strongly anywhere else.
 Here you are in your own family."

 "Upon my word, I say no more here than I might say in any house in